 Instructions to Offeror/Subcontractor for sending Reference Questionnaire Forms:

 Offerors must prepare and send a reference questionnaire package for each project listed in the Design Build Entity Qualifications Statement (DBQ).
 A minimum of three (3) references must reflect the experience of the Offeror and a minimum of two (2) references must reflect the experience of the design team (or, contractor if the Offeror is a design firm).
+At least one of the above references for either the Offeror or the Design Team should be for a LEED v4 project.
 For Government contracts, send to Contracting Officer or Technical Representative.
 For commercial references send to personnel with duties similar to those for Government contracts.
 It is your responsibility to follow-up and to encourage your references to send in their questionnaire.
 Your questionnaire package should contain the following.

 Cover Letter (See attached SAMPLE)